Fimmvörðuháls Trek

 More details on the hike

 Logistics: Please note that there is no direct bus service between Thórsmörk and Skógar.
-So you'll have to take a bus to Skógar in the morning and another one back to your starting point in the evening.
-You have two possibilities to get on the bus: the village of Hella or the N1 service station at Hvolsvöllur:
+You will therefore need to take a bus to Skógar in the morning and another bus back to your starting point in the evening.
+There are two departure options: the village of Hella or the N1 gas station in Hvolsvöllur.
+Check the schedules and book your tickets with one of the two main bus companies that go to Thórsmörk (choose the Básar stop): Icelandia and TrEx.

-The first bus arrives in Skógar at 9:45 am and the last bus leaves Thórsmörk at 8 pm.
-This gives you around 10 hours to complete the trek, which is usually enough time for most hikers.
-Note: if you don't have a car, you can also start from Reykjavik, but this will considerably lengthen the journey.
+Assuming the timetables remain the same as in 2025, the first bus arrives in Skógar at 9:45 a.m., and the last one leaves Thórsmörk at 8:00 p.m., which gives you about 10 hours to complete the trek.
+This is usually enough time for most hikers.

-If you prefer to take your time and explore more of the beautiful Thórsmörk area and its many hiking trails (see our guide to Thórsmörk), you can spend the night at Básar campsite in Thórsmörk.
+Explore Thórsmörk: If you want to take your time and explore the beautiful Thórsmörk region and its many hikes in more depth (see my guide to hikes in Thórsmörk), you can spend one or more nights at the Básar campground.

-Another option is to book a night at the Baldvinsskáli hut, which is located near the Fimmvörðuháls pass, about halfway up the trail.
-This allows you to split your hike into two days and take full advantage of the surrounding scenery.
+Two-day trek: You can also book a night at the Baldvinsskáli mountain hut, which is located near the Fimmvörðuháls pass, about halfway along the route.
+This option allows you to split the hike into two stages and fully enjoy the scenery.

 Activity: Hiking